ClevelandIII/Cosmetology/SDLCOne.md

 5/12/22
 Jason Enciso:

-Reid Gill: done with centering indexClientInfo (i just can't get rid of the Divider but its able to be read)
+Reid Gill: was going to turn the hair menu options in to some kind of dropbox but scraped the idea

 Daniel: attempting to get deleteStylist to work on list page

-Joshua Ruvalcaba:
+Joshua Ruvalcaba: helping Daniel and Reid